nikola-winmaker/vMCAL/README.md

 * To use this project, you will need to provide an Autosar application as a DLL compiled with vMCAL *.c and *.h files provided in src_gen folder.
 * Make sure to implement the "start_application" function in your Autosar application.
 This is nessesary to synhronize both Python and C application before simulation starts.\
- C function declaration:\
+ C function declaration: \
 __declspec(dllexport) void start_application(void){\
 }\
-Here you can add a blocking semaphore which you can use to wait in a loop untill semaphore is set or cleared, depending on your logic.
+Here you can add a blocking semaphore which you can use to wait in a loop until semaphore is set or cleared, depending on your logic.
-Python application will call start_application and you can set/clear a semaphore to continue C applicaiton execution.
+Python application will call start_application and you can set/clear a semaphore to continue C application execution.
 * The main.py script will load the DLL and use it to simulate the behavior of the application.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.